 Does Seroquel Get You High?

 If Seroquel is misused, it can cause someone to feel an intense and potentially dangerous high.
 Abusing Seroquel to improve mood, increase pleasure, or reduce anxiety may result in unpleasant or even fatal side effects.
-When misused, Seroquel may result in an overdose; symptoms of an overdose may include drowsiness/sleepiness, increased heartbeat, dizziness, and fainting.
+When misused, Seroquel overdoses are possible and may include symptoms like drowsiness/sleepiness, increased heartbeat, dizziness, and fainting.

-This prescription drug comes with a high risk of addiction, especially when combined with other drugs.
+This prescription drug comes with a high risk of addiction, especially when combined with other medications and drugs.
 Some individuals who misuse Seroquel may mix it with cocaine, for example.
-Chances for addiction and dependence also increase when someone snorts or injects Seroquel instead of taking it as an oral tablet.
-When Seroquel is snorted, it enters the bloodstream more quickly and results in an intense high and can lead to a Seroquel overdose.
+Chances of addiction and dependence also increase when someone snorts or injects Seroquel instead of taking it as an oral tablet.
+When Seroquel is snorted, it enters the bloodstream more quickly, resulting it an intense high and can lead to a Seroquel overdose.

 Side Effects of Seroquel

-Seroquel, when misused, certainly comes with complications.
-It is still important to be careful when using Seroquel according to prescription however, considering the potential symptoms and risks that come with regular use.
+Seroquel, when misused, comes with complications.
+It’s still important to be careful when using Seroquel as prescribed, including the Seroquel dosage, while also considering the potential symptoms and risks that come with regular use.

 Side effects of Seroquel may include: